-- 1. Original building materials should be preserved whenever possible. - 2.
+- 1. Original building materials should be preserved whenever possible - 2.
 Repairs through consolidation or "patching in" are preferred to replacement. - 3.
 If replacement is necessary, replacement materials should match the original in material, scale, finish, details, profile, and texture. - 4.
 Building materials not originally painted should not be painted. - 5.
 Original building materials should not be covered with vinyl, stucco, or other finishes. - 6.
-If resurfacing of a stucco surface is necessary, the surface applied should match the original in texture and finish. - 7.
-In choosing paint or stain colors, one should reference the Architectural Styles Chapter to learn more about appropriate paint colors and application.
-Stain or paint color choices should be selected appropriate to the architectural period or style and care should be take to address how various elements of the structure, for instance the body, trim and accents will be painted. - 8.
-In most cases, exterior paint should have a matte finish, not glossy or semi-gloss.
+If resurfacing of a stucco surface is necessary, the surface applied should match the original in texture and finish.
+Heavily textured stucco is inappropriate in the historic district. - 7.
+In choosing paint or stain colors, homeowners should select paint colors appropriate to the period of the structure to be painted.
+For twentieth century revival type structures, homeowners should pick a palate of at least two contrasting harmonious colors, one to be used on the body of the main house and another for the trim, detail and window sashes. - 8.
+In choosing paint or stain colors, homeowners should consult manufacturer catalogues that include historic paint palettes.
+Any manufacturer can use these catalogues to mix paint that are compatible with these palettes.
+The paint colors chosen should compliment the other historic structures on the block. - 9.
+Exterior paint, including plaster, should have a matte finish.
+Semigloss or gloss paints may be used for trim or detail elements.